Skip to main content

 • Build forms with AI (describe what you need and MapTrack suggests the form).

-What to include in a DVIR
+What to include in a dvir - driver vehicle inspection report

 • Vehicle details: date, driver name, vehicle/unit number, licence plate, odometer reading, trip type (pre-trip or post-trip).